Lee Man-hee: Adoptive son's threat controversy

 Kwon Tae-ryeong, head of the "Recover Alliance for Victims of Heretical Religions and Human Rights" (Recover), has alleged that Yoo Chun-soon, the legal wife of Shincheonji leader Lee Man-hee, was forcibly admitted to a nursing hospital.
 He further claimed that Lee’s adopted son, demanded Yoo disclose her bank account password, which she reportedly refused.
 According to Gong Hee-sook, a former instructor and whistleblower, Yoo’s assets are estimated to be worth 3.1 billion KRW.

 Sued for sexual exploitation under authority

-Gong Hee-sook, a former instructor, has filed a lawsuit against Lee Man-hee, the leader of Shincheonji, accusing him of sexual exploitation under the pretext of his authority.
+Gong Hee-sook, a former instructor, filed a lawsuit against Lee, accusing him of sexual exploitation under the pretext of his authority.
 Gong, who joined Shincheonji in 1992, claims that between 1997 and 2002, she was sexually exploited by Lee.
 Within Shincheonji, Lee was considered an individual with absolute authority, and Gong asserts that she could not resist this authority.
 Although Gong did not initially recognize the sexual exploitation due to the church's teachings and Lee's authority, she came to realize the abuse after leaving the organization in 2022, leading her to file the lawsuit.
 Shincheonji, however, denies Gong's allegations and educates its members that her claims are false.
 Gong has stated that she will continue fighting to ensure that no more victims emerge.

+Electoral interference

+On 24 June 2026, Lee was arrested on charges of electoral interference over the recruitment of thousands of Shincheonji members into the People Power Party.